vAMSYS-LTD/documentation/checklist/page.md

 Setting up your VA in vAMSYS is not going to be completed in an afternoon.
 We have prepared a setup plan for you which will take you from zero to hero in 6 days.
 Take your time to do things right, not fast.
 - Day 1 - Initial airline setup and aircraft type configuration
 - Day 2 - Remaining configuration, Aircraft Scorers
-- Day 3 - Routes
+- Day 3 - Routes and First Flight
 - Day 4 - Events and more advanced concepts
 - Day 5 - Working with Importers/Exporters
 - Day 6+ Trialing vAMSYS to see if it fits your needs